its-Shubham/WhatsApp_NewsLetter/README.md

 # whatsaapp_Business_API
-Install all dependencies by running **npm install** in the terminal Run -> ***Index.js***
+Install all dependencies by running **npm install** in the terminal.

+Run -> ***Index.js***